Spark#

 Creates subdirectories for each unique value of the specified partition column(s), significantly speeding up read operations. |

-The Spark data frame implements the read
+The Spark data frame implements the read interface, which has the following specific methods:

 Method |